a/k/a “Do Not Cling to the Old Rugged Cross”

 The cross has survived its first two weeks of storms and 90°F heat.
 So far, so good.
 I have left the blueprints in the bell tower which, if not eaten by rodents, should assist my unknown successors in a few decades.
 I won’t be there, but would like to be.
 I hope they don’t get a mini-grant, or they’ll miss all the fun.

-Dan Clifford is Senior Warden at the Church of the Advent, and a member of the Executive Council.
+Emmett Daniel (Dan) Clifford is the Senior Warden at the Church of the Advent, and Vice President of the Executive Council of the Diocese of Lexington.
 When he is not re-learning trigonometry, he is an attorney.

 The church building is covered in vines, and capped with what might have been the original cross.
 The back of the scanned photo refers to the girl in the picture as "Beton(?) lassie."